 Skip Navigation

-Also known as supervised consumption services or overdose prevention centers, safe injection sites are dedicated spaces where individuals can use substances under the supervision of trained medical staff.
+Also known as supervised consumption services or safe injection sites, Overdose Prevention Centers (OPCs) are dedicated spaces where individuals can use substances under the supervision of trained medical staff.

 Trained staff will intervene if someone who is using substances begins to show signs of an overdose.
 They may provide naloxone, CPR, and other life-saving measures, as needed.

-At most safe injection sites, people who use drugs are able to:
+At most OPCs, people who use drugs are able to:

 • Get sterile supplies to consume drugs.